 I’ve spent entire years of my life being foolish in my giving.
 What was that all about?
 I still don’t know.

 I must be wise in my giving.
-That’s the only way forward, yet what does that even look like?
+That’s the only way forward, but what does that look like?

-I want to give.
-I want to create.
-I want to contribute.
+I want to give, create, and contribute.
 At the same time, I fear that my efforts will be unwanted and unhelpful, so I’ve allowed myself to be stuck.

 I don’t know where to begin.
-I’m so used to the idea of people taking advantage of me because I want to help.
+I’m used to people taking advantage of me because I want to help.
 They’ve mistaken my kindness for weakness.
-Hopefully I’m done with all that.
-Hopefully I get to have proper boundaries now.
+Hopefully, I’m done with all that.
+Hopefully, I have healthy boundaries now.

-I must be helpful.
-I must be generous, and I must also protect myself.
+I must be helpful and generous and also protect myself.
+Where to begin?

 Start Small.
 Build From There

 It doesn’t have to be something big.
-It can certainly grow into something big.
+But it can grow into something big.

-For example, Tony Robbins started with giving two families a meal for Thanksgiving.
-Now he feeds millions of people every year.
+For example, Tony Robbins started by giving two families a meal for Thanksgiving.
+Now, he feeds millions of people every year.

 That expansion didn’t happen all at once.
 It took years, and that’s okay.
 Sustainable growth in giving is the key here, not necessarily the speed of growth in giving.

-I’ve enjoyed donating, and I know there’s still so much more I can do.
+I’ve enjoyed donating, and I know I can do so much more.

 Throughout my life, I’ve noticed a catastrophic mismanagement of resources.
 There is more than enough for everybody on the planet.

 Yet the universal solution for clean, pure water is not widely available.
-Tons of food and clothing are thrown out every day, even though there’s nothing wrong with them.
-And there is an abundance of vacant space available, an abundance of buildings and rooms for shelter.
+Tons of food and clothing are thrown out daily, even though nothing is wrong with them.
+There is abundant vacant space available – buildings and rooms for shelter.

 So much potential wasted for so long, but it doesn’t have to stay that way.

-Shelter, for example, could be provided for the homeless and for others in need.
+Shelter, for example, could be provided for homeless people and others in need.

 The Universal Need for Shelter

 Shelter.
 Affordable housing is a universal need.
 But housing prices are soaring in many parts of the world, including where I live.
-The homeless population increases.
+The homeless population has increased.

 What is the homeless solution?
 Give them homes.
 Yes, give.
 Not sell.
 Give.
 This generosity is a much lower cost than the increased hospital visits and other costs associated with homelessness.

-Yes, they are responsible for what happens to them, but it isn’t only about blaming the victims.
-The poverty mindset, including the idea of being powerless, is not limited to the homeless.
-It infects many of us, too, who have shelter, a place to live.
+People who end up being homeless, temporarily or permanently, aren’t getting all the help they need.
+Yes, they are responsible for what happens to them, but it isn’t only about them.
+The poverty mindset, including the idea of being powerless, is not limited to homeless people.
+It infects many of us, too, who have shelter – a place to live.